Probating an EstateCourt of Queen's Bench | Saskatchewan

 Generally, making an application to court for Letters Probate or Letters of Administration is referred to as “probating the estate”.
 Not every estate needs to be probated.
 Whether probate is required will depend on the type of assets owned by the deceased and how ownership of those assets was registered.

 The following assets do not require probate.
-Transfer of these assets occurs through operation of law:
+Transfer of these assets occurs through the operation of law:

 - Any interest in land registered in joint names with right of survivorship.
 The surviving joint tenant(s) becomes the registered owner(s) of the property upon filing the necessary documents with the Land Titles Registry;